 Some mechanic automotive complete apprenticeships, but not all do.
 An associate degree will probably need you to participate in an apprenticeship or other fieldwork for a semester.
 For example, let’s assume that a major car dealership hires you as an entry-level mechanic.
 In that case, you may have to work as an apprentice for a minimum of eight weeks or more before earning the automotive technician title.

-According to the BLS (Bureau of Labor Statistics), about a third of car mechanics work at dealerships.
+According to the BLS, about a third of car mechanics take job at dealerships.
 Another third worked at automotive repair shops.
 In either setting, you will begin working on less diagnostic and more predictable projects, like changing lubricant and oil and assisting certified technicians.
 You will require one to two years of work experience as an auto repair mechanics before becoming eligible to take the Automotive Service Excellence certification exam.

 You can take the Automotive Service Excellence test series to become a certified technician after two years of integrated experience and education.
 That is, you can complete a one-year degree or training or work for two years in automotive shops.
 The Automotive Service Excellence label signifies that you have significant experience and knowledge for work as an automotive technician.

 Technology changes rapidly, particularly when it comes to cars.
-As an automotive mechanic, you will have to keep up with the latest developments.
-Then, you just have to continue learning throughout your career by attending automotive training programs and conferences, participating in industry events, and joining committee.
+As an automotive mechanic, you must be updated with the latest developments.
+Then, you just have to continue learning throughout your career by attending automotive training programs and conferences, participating in industry events, and joining committees.